|

 Hardneck, Rocambole

-Some people think this may be the same as German Extra Hardy.
-Similar characteristics.
+Some people think this may be the same as German Extra Hardy, but I find it grows a bit different.
+Similar

 |